ka-architect/aws-solutions-architect-associate/topics/other/README.md

 # AWS Wavelength
 - service that allows developers to create mobile applications with ultra-low latencies
 - Wavelength Zones can be used to extend an Amazon VPC in order to run ultra-low latency applications that use the same AWS services, APIs, tools, and functionalities

+# AWS Service Health Dashboard
+- Shows public events that may affect several customers in particular regions (not how specific events impacted individual AWS accounts)

+# AWS Personal Health Dashboard
+- Ongoing visibility into your resource performance and the availability of your AWS services and accounts (updates/outages)
+- Use EventBridge rules to detect and take action specified in a rule (Send emails for upcoming patches to EC2)